Table of Contents

 Offshoring vs. Outsourcing Explained: Major Differences and Key Benefits

 The debate of offshoring vs outsourcing might seem redundant to the average business owner.
 However, these two distinct processes are often conflated with one another despite not being the same.
-The main reason for this misunderstanding is that a lot of outsourcing is done through offshore firms.
+The main reason for this misunderstanding is that many outsourcing is done through offshore firms.
 However, this does not mean that offshoring and outsourcing are the same.

 What is Offshoring vs. Outsourcing?

 Offshore outsourcing is the reason for all the confusion.
 It is a common misconception among people that outsourcing refers to only offshore outsourcing.
 This is of course not the case, as there exist multiple outsourcing models like nearshore and onshore outsourcing.
-All of which we recently covered here at EA, and are a great bonus read to prime yourself for entering the world of outsourcing.
+We recently covered all of there here at EA.
+It is a great bonus read to prime yourself for entering the world of outsourcing.

 Ownership and Control

-With outsourcing, this is not necessarily the case.
+This is not necessarily the case with outsourcing.
 Outsourcing offers far less control and ownership than offshoring.
 Since you are hiring a third party to do something for you, things are up to their discretion.
 You could include in your contract that you have direct control, but most firms do not offer that choice.
-Outsourcing firms are typically juggling tens and hundreds of clients at a time, and are results-oriented.
+Outsourcing firms are typically juggling tens and hundreds of clients at a time and are results-oriented.

-As a client business, you only need to be concerned with whether results are coming or not.
+As a client business, you only need to be concerned with whether results are coming.
 How they manage and handle things internally is all up to them.

 Required Investment

 It is common for businesses to hire offshore employees remotely, however.
 Especially in the case of E-commerce businesses, where there is no real office for employees.
-In such scenarios, business owners can hire marketing, accounting, and supply chain professionals and make a globally distributed team.
+Business owners can hire marketing, accounting, and supply chain professionals in such scenarios and make a globally distributed team.
 Even so, the time and money commitment needed to form such a team is no small ask.

 This is why the vast majority of businesses opt for offshore outsourcing.
 Instead of needing to directly get permits and spend money on infrastructure, they can simply commission the locals to help.
 Offshore nations realize the power of offshore outsourcing and have created dedicated industries to provide offshore services.
-Chinese moguls have built factories that tech companies contract for manufacturing, for example.
+For example, Chinese moguls have built factories that tech companies contract for manufacturing.

 Risk

 Offshoring is a much bigger business risk than outsourcing.
-When you are offshoring, you retain control as we mentioned.
-This is a double-edged sword, as you will need to directly intervene during any situation.
+When you are offshoring, you retain control, as we mentioned.
+This is a double-edged sword, as you will need to intervene directly in any situation.
 Tense geopolitical situations, for example, can create friction that needs to be smoothed out.
-You as a US business may be disfavored in the event of a legal battle.
+You, as a US business, may be disfavored in the event of a legal battle.
 There are simply too many places where your name on the offshore function is not ideal.

 Outsourcing is far less risky.
 If an outsourcing firm makes a mistake, client businesses can simply terminate their contracts and dissociate.
-If an outsourced service does not fit the business, they can simply walk away.
-But if they are offshoring, then they have to shut down a division and deal with employee severance and myriad other issues.
+They can simply walk away if an outsourced service does not fit the business.
+But if they are offshoring, they must shut down a division and deal with employee severance and myriad other issues.

-Essentially, if things go south then offshoring ends up being way too much of a hassle.
-Outsourcing, on the other hand, allows for immense flexibility and maneuverability in almost any scenario.
+Essentially, if things go south, offshoring becomes way too much of a hassle.
+Outsourcing allows for immense flexibility and maneuverability in almost any scenario.

 The Benefits of Outsourcing